Tammy Hembrow Busts Out Of Cut-Out Swimsuit While Twinning With 4-Year-Old Daughter Saskia

-Tammy Hembrow took to popular social media site Instagram on Thursday to show off her bikini body in a tight-fitting suit that showed off her generous curves.
+Tammy Hembrow took to popular social media site Instagram on Thursday to show off her bikini body in a tight-fitting suit that displayed her generous curves.

-In the snap, the fitness model poses alongside her 3-year-old daughter Saskia, who dons a matching swimsuit.
-The model busts out of the low-cut suit, which includes a tie across the middle and a cut-out over the abdomen, teasing viewers with a glimpse of underboob.
+In the snap, the fitness model poses alongside her 3-year-old daughter Saskia, who wears a matching swimsuit.
+The model busts out of the low-cut suit, which includes a tie across the middle and a cutout over the abdomen, teasing viewers with a glimpse of underboob.
 Her taut tummy is exposed by the suit, which includes a high waistband that hugs the model’s tiny waist.
-Ending high up on her hips, the fitness guru’s followers get a direct view of her curvy thighs and backside.
+Ending high up on her hips, the fitness guru’s followers get a direct view of her curvy thighs.

 Saskia looks adorable standing next to her mom in an identical swimsuit as she flashes a cheeky smile towards the camera.
-Her blonde locks are styled in two knots on top of her head and she tilts her head slightly to the side as she poses for the camera.
+Her blond locks are styled in two knots on top of her head, and she tilts her head slightly to the side as she poses for the camera.

 “Daym I wanna join this girl squad so cute all matchy matchy,” one Instagram user commented, interspersing the comment with a variety of emoji, including a red heart, a heart-eyed smiley, and fire icons.